darwinai/TuberculosisNet/docs/train_eval_inference.md

 If using the provided [dataset interface script](../dsi,py), modify the CSV paths accordingly, to point at where the files 'train_split.csv', 'val_split.csv', and 'test_split.csv' are on your system.

 ## Training
-We provide a [training script](../train_tbnet.py) that can be used for model fine-tuning.
+We provide a [training script](../train_tbnet.py) that can be used for model training using an untrained model.
+We provide an *untrained* version of TB-Net [here](https://drive.google.com/drive/folders/1z5SI7qTlrd1pjqx0V6HOm_jNZskW15ln?usp=sharing).

 Example command:
 ```